I’m a vegan that loves his desserts, and I demand a lot of them.

 Larry and Luna’s Coconut Bliss

-This brand’s Salted Caramel and Chocolate flavor is just as creamy and a little more sweet.
+- This brand’s Salted Caramel and Chocolate flavor is just as creamy and a little sweeter.
 The only thing I would change: I wanted the bits of chocolate to be bigger.
 They are very small and melt as soon as they are in your mouth.
 I’m not a fan of ridiculously huge chunks, but I like my chocolate pieces to have a little bite to them.

 How could I not choose this as my favorite?
 In my opinion, Ben and Jerry’s almost always beats all.
 You will completely forget the ice cream you’re eating is vegan.